apache/james-project/src/site/markdown/server/manage-webadmin.md

 ## Running blob garbage collection

-When deduplication is enabled one need to explicitly run a garbage collection in order to delete no longer referenced blobs.
+When deduplication is enabled one needs to explicitly run a garbage collection in order to delete no longer referenced blobs.

 To do so: